Electric Generating Equipment Considerations

 Installing a permanent renewable energy generating equipment system may qualify you for our Net Energy Metering Service.

-All other permanent generating equipment systems with a generator capacity of 20 MW or less, may qualify for our COGEN/SPP Service.
+All other permanent generating equipment systems with a cogeneration facility capacity of ≤ 20 MW or small power production facility capacity of ≤ 5 MW, may qualify for our COGEN/SPP Service.

 An overview of the Interconnection Process is available for your review.